-I was once asked, could my Facebook business page serve as my website.
+I was once asked, “Could my Facebook business page serve as my website.
 No. Your website is yours.
 Social media profiles should be your backup in case your site goes down.
 And it’s a way to drive people to your website.
 You have zero control over what happens on Facebook or the other social networks and they change their rules and features constantly.
 So, why do you need a website?

 This video goes into detail on everything you need to consider when planning your website.
 This will be helpful for startups as well as existing businesses that need to revamp their website.